 Accountants describe conservatism as selecting the option that would show the worst possible financial standing of a business entity when two or more unproven alternatives are available.
 This is to remove the user of the account’s output be exposed to a bigger risk in case the worst possible scenario happens.

 As it stands, the risk of not believing in and obeying God far outweighs the benefits of doubting his existence.
-It might be best to act conservatively, believe what the bible says, until it is absolutely proven that there is indeed no God nor hell.
+It might be best to act conservatively, believe what the bible says, until you have absolutely proven that there is indeed no God nor hell.

-If you are inspired and want to give Jesus a try, go on a deeper search of the bible, especially the New Testament.
+If you are inspired and want to give Jesus a try, continue a deeper search of the bible, especially the New Testament.
 This will show you how to become his disciple.
-Always ask the Holy spirit for guidance in your search.
+Always ask the Holy Spirit for guidance in your search.

-If you feel the want to belong to a Christian church or organization, find one that will help you improve your relationship with Christ and lead you to his eternal promises.
+If you feel the want or need to belong to a Christian church or organization, find one that preaches the Word of God and will help you improve your relationship with Christ and lead you to his eternal promises.

-The opinions and suggestions contained in this article are solely of the author and doesn’t necessarily reflect the stance of Baguio Herald Express management and staff.
+The theologies and doctrines about faith contained in this article are solely from God through the bible.
+The author is just an instrument used to spread the word for the glory of God.
+The personal opinions and suggestions on issues outside of biblical coverage from the author doesn’t necessarily reflect the stance of Baguio Herald Express management and staff.